Amy Foster, Executive Director

 Erin Emnett, President

 Erin is a Pinellas County native, community volunteer and woman’s advocate.
 She began her career as a Financial Advisor with Merrill Lynch in 2010 after earning her Bachelor’s Degree in Finance at the University of South Florida.
 She donates the majority of her free time to local non-profits that provide assistance to and advocate for at-risk women and children in Pinellas County.
-She is the Chair for State Public Affairs of the Junior League of Clearwater/Dunedin and recently completed Leadership Pinellas.
-Erin also the Chairs of the SuperHero 5K Committee.
+Erin currently serves as a financial planner at Rogan & Associates.
+She is the Chair for Community Impact of the Junior League of Clearwater/Dunedin and recently completed Leadership Pinellas.
+Erin also the Chairs of the SuperHero 5K Committee and the Executive Committee.

 Norma Stallions, Secretary